Math Exhibition ix-quadrat

 - Exhibits behind glass - to be amazed at

-- Digital media: Computer programs which enable further insight into each theme and round off our programm.
+- Digital media: Computer programs which enable further insight into each theme and round off our program.
 Computers are only used when they are truly helpful in adding to or completing understanding and experience of the subjects.

 The ix-quadrat is currently closed due to the Corona pandemic.
+Digital visits are available by appointment.

 Website on the exhibition